jmmander/Google-Calendar-Conflict-Detector/README.md

 ### Compatibility

-At this time the Conflict Detector is only compatible with iOS.
+At this time the Conflict Detector is only compatible with Mac OS.

 ### Prerequisites

--Python 2
+- Python 2

--An iCloud account
+- An iCloud account

--Access to iMessage
+- iMessage account

--A Google account and calendar
+- A Google account and calendar

 - Pip